 1. This paper presents the rules and procedures of UKPAC Board meetings.
 It should be read in conjunction with the UK Public Affairs Council Terms of Reference and Memorandum and Articles of Association, to which it is subservient.

 2. UKPAC was established by the APPC, CIPR and PRCA to promote and uphold effective selfregulation for those engaged in public affairs.

 3. UKPAC brings together existing member registers held by APPC as well as CIPR members who fit UKPAC’s definition of lobbyists.

-4. UKPAC is overseen by a Board comprising three industry members – one from each of APPC and CIPR – and three independent members, including the Chairman, all of whom are directors.
+4. UKPAC is overseen by a Board comprising two industry members – one from each of APPC and CIPR – and three independent members, including the Chairman, all of whom are directors.

 5. In addition, there are alternate directors; one from each of the two industry bodies.

 6. The role of directors and alternate directors is made clear in the UKPAC Articles of Association

 7. It expected that all members and senior executive staff will adhere to the Seven Standards in Public Life, the Better Regulation Principles and equality laws and principles.